Pong420/videojs-plus/guide/plugins/Audio.md

 ## Audio

-This a plugin for **HLS streaming** with multiple audio tracks and create an item in setting menu.
-So that user could swtich between those audio tracks.
+This a plugin for **HLS streaming** with multiple audio tracks and create an item in the setting menu.
+So that user could switch between those audio tracks.

 #### Usage

-Audio menu item will display automatically.
+Just include the plugin and audio menu item will display automatically.
 The only one configuration may be the label of audio.
-The default label should be defined in HLS manifest but you could customisze yourself. <br>
+The default label should be defined in HLS manifest but you could customize yourself. <br>

 For example: